Goksi/BusyPal/README.md

 # BusyPal
-Whatsapp bot that responds insted of you if you are busy
+Whatsapp bot that responds instead of you if you are busy